What Home Insurance Actually Covers for Water Damage

 | Communication Log | Dates, adjuster names, claim numbers, summaries of all calls |

-Preventive Measures That Protect Your Home and Your Coverage
+Preventive Measures That Protect Your Home and Lower Your Premium

-Prevention is your best defense — both against water damage itself and against having a claim denied.
-Here are the most impactful steps:
+Prevention is your best defense, both against water damage itself and against having a claim denied.
+Here are the most impactful steps in 2026:

 Top 8 Preventive Actions

-- Inspect pipes and appliance hoses annually — Replace rubber hoses with braided stainless steel; swap them out every 5–7 years
+- Inspect pipes and appliance hoses annually.
+Replace rubber hoses with braided stainless steel; swap them out every 5 to 7 years

-- Install water leak sensors under sinks, near water heaters, behind washers, and in basements
+- Install smart water leak sensors under sinks, near water heaters, behind washers, and in basements

 - Test your sump pump seasonally and install a battery backup for power outages